AnkitGupta30/capX/README.md

-First of all we start the server from the backend with command node server.js or npx nodemon Then we move the simple-portfolio-tracker with the command of cd simple-portfolio-tracker and start the server with the npm run dev command
+Starting the backend Servers
+Navigate to the backend directory and start the server using one of the following commands: node server.js
+Or, for automatic server restarts during development: npx nodemon.

+Frontend Server:

+Move into the simple-portfolio-tracker directory: cd simple-portfolio-tracker

+Start the frontend development server with: npm run dev